AI Agent Index

 How does pricing compare between OpenHands vs Devin?

-OpenHands uses a free model, starting at $0 per month.
-Devin uses a freemium model, starting at $0 per month.
+OpenHands uses a free model.
+Devin uses a freemium model, starting at $20 per month.

 View full OpenHands profile